July 18, 2024 how to propagate an orchid

 Propagation Tools

-• Sharp Scissors or Pruning Shears: Check they are clean and sterilized to prevent disease transmission.
+• Sharp Scissors or Pruning Shears: Check they are clean and sterilized so you aren’t going to spread any diseases.

-• Sterilizing Agent: Use rubbing alcohol or a 10% bleach solution to sterilize your tools before and after use.
+• Sterilizing Agent: Use rubbing alcohol or a 10% bleach solution to sterilize your tools before and after you’ve used them.

-• Labels and a Permanent Marker: Accurately label each orchid and date of propagation to keep track of your progress.
+• Labels and a Permanent Marker: Label each orchid and the date you propagated it so you can keep track of the progress.

-• Gloves: Protect your hands and keep the process hygienic.
+• Gloves: For protecting your hands and to keep the everything hygienic.

 Growing Medium and Container